 Species discrimination via active hyperspectral laser

-Find out where the technology headed
+Where the technology is headed

 Dr. Strangedata or: How I learned to stop worrying and love point clouds"

 TLS vs UAV vs ALS: what should you use?

 Why you should use (or at least know) open-source software

 Prep for lab:

 Read suggested material